wickedest/Mergely/README.md

 ### Synchronous content initialization

-The following example can be used to set the `lhs` and `rhs` editors synchronously (i.e. their contents are already known):
+The following example can be used to set the `lhs` and `rhs` editors synchronously (that is, when their contents are already known):

 ```js
 $(document).ready(function () {